Ready to upgrade your home?

 Escrows for Completion

-Both an “as-is” and “as-complete” appraisal is required.
-Appraisals must clearly discuss the existing property, renovations proposed and include a discussion of materials used.
+For Purchase Renovation loans an "as-is" and "as-complete" value is required.
+For Refinance Renovation loans only an "as-complete" value is required.
+The appraisal must clearly discuss the existing property, renovations proposed and include a discussion of materials used.

 Renovations must comply with state laws regarding contractor licensing & minimum construction standards.